TiendaNube/api-docs/resources/payment_provider.md

 ## Appendix

 ### Supported Payment Methods by Payment Method Type

-The following is the list of Payment Methods currently supported by our platform.
+The following is the list of payment methods currently supported by our platform.

 #### Credit Card
 - `visa`